 Frist Center for the Visual Arts

 This art deco landmark curates compelling shows that feature local and internationally renowned artists.
 The Frist does not have a permanent collection, but brings traveling exhibitions from some of the most established art institutions throughout the country.
-On display now is Real/Surreal: Selections from the Whitney Museum of American Art.
+On display now is Pattern Recognition: Art and Music Videos in Middle Tennessee.
 Spend your Sunday soaking up these great works and top off the afternoon with a tasty lunch from The Frist’s Cafe.

 Shakespeare in the Park